About Us > Centurion Achievements

 - Richard Brown has won a record ten Centurion events

-- Sandra Brown has completed 26 UK 100 miles, and 41 Centurion races around the world, and has won the UK ladies 100 miles event 25 times.
+- Sandra Brown has completed over 26 UK 100 miles, and over 41 Centurion races around the world, and has won the UK ladies 100 miles event 25 times.
 Sandra became the first person to achieve all seven worldwide Centurion awards.

 the over 70s

 Amazingly there are a number of race walkers who achieve their Centurion status when they have reached the magical age of 70 or over.
-And even continue to complete 100 miles in 24 hours.

 See the list of the "super vets" compiled by Gerrit de Jong